likhithanr/Likhitha-NR/MoneyfyExploratoryCharter.md

 * On selecting Budget check box asome amount should be added by default
 * Selecting Budget checkbox a dialog should be displayed to add money which is greater than 0
 * Click on Carry over check box and it should carry over all the previous day amount into present day and there should another value 	added in home screen big circle.
-* Delete all the expenses, income and accounts and add some amount in budget on home screen it should display only Budget amount and select each time period option present in home screen menu.
+* Delete all the expenses, incom.e and accounts and add some amount in budget on home screen it should display only Budget amount and select each time period option present in home screen menu.
 Displays wrong amount in each time period.
 (BUG)

 ##### Validating GENERAL SETTING
 * Unlock ,dark mode ,passcode protection -->Pro feature